celestiaorg/celestia-zkevm-ibc-demo/indexer/README.md

 ## Overview

-This service indexes the mapping between EVM block heights and Celestia inclusion block heights in a [BeaconKit Rollkit rollup](https://github.com/rollkit/beacon-kit/tree/rollkit).
+This service indexes the mapping between EVM block heights and Celestia inclusion block heights for a [BeaconKit Rollkit rollup](https://github.com/rollkit/beacon-kit/tree/rollkit).

 It listens to Celestia blocks, decodes the beacon block in Simple Serialize